-At Harlestone Primary School the Class One teachers are Mrs Haywood and Mrs Thomas.
-They have three teaching assistants that help in the classroom called Mrs Field, Mrs O'Brien and Miss Slinn.
-The Reception, Year One and Year Two children work together in a friendly, hardworking and aspirational environment.
+At Harlestone Primary School, the Class 1 teachers are Mrs Lawther and Mrs Thomas.
+They have two teaching assistants that help in the classroom called Mrs Haines and Miss Sheasby.
+The Reception, Year 1 and Year 2 children work together in a friendly, hardworking and aspirational environment.

 Our topics begin with a Stunning Start, which follows with a Marvellous Middle and the grand finale is a Fantastic Finish.
 This might include a special visitor, a wow day or a school trip.
 We strive to give the children experiences that will inspire, consolidate and embed learning.

-In Class One we want more than anything for our children to develop a passion for learning, and to equip them with the foundations for learning beyond the classroom.
-This included being able to cope with setbacks and striving to improve in all subjects.
+In Class 1, we want our children to develop a passion for learning, and to equip them with skills for life.
+Including being able to cope with setbacks and striving to improve strengths and overcome weaknesses.
 We teach the children that in mixed aged classes everybody has something to learn and something to give.
-We like to make visitors feel very welcome.